DalekBaldwin/check-it/README.md

 This uses fairly naive code generation, but if you adhere to a certain workflow and follow a few simple guidelines it works fine.
 It is recommended that you output such tests to a special file that is initially filled only with the code you need to set up a test package and initialize a test suite in your preferred Common Lisp test framework.
 This file and its package should be loaded as part of your complete test system before any files and packages containing check-it tests.

 This way, any situation that failed a check-it test the last time you loaded your test system will fail a deterministic test the next time you load it, which should hopefully light a fire under your ass to fix already-discovered bugs before you hunt for new ones.

-`check-it` itself returns `t` if every trial passed and `nil` if one failed, so you can embed `check-it` forms within whatever test framework you're already using.

 ## Shrinking